niloysh/testbed-automator/labs/lab1/README.md

 # Namespaces - Creation

-First, let's create a namespace called `workshop` where we can deploy our resources without cluttering the default namespace.
+Let's create a namespace called `workshop` where we can deploy our resources without cluttering the `default` namespace.

 To create the namespace, use the following command:
 ```bash